s29papi/STV/README.md

 and the child node is the third prefered proposal and so on.
 This is so we would be able to transfer votes.

 <br>
-Third, vote counting is computed of chain, the reason for this is, any body, anywhere can quickly recompute the results of a particular election if there are doubts on the result, but vote data cannot be recomputed as it remains on chain and accessible to all.
+Third, vote counting is computed off chain, the reason for this is, any body, anywhere can quickly recompute the results of a particular election if there are doubts on the result.
+Voting is done on chain, vote data cannot be recomputed, it remains on chain and accessible to all.

 <br> <br>